 The United Nations Convention on the Rights of the Child (UNCRC) defines Child Rights as the minimum entitlements and freedoms that should be afforded to every citizen below the age of 18 regardless of race, national origin, colour, gender, language, religion, opinions, origin, wealth, birth status, disability, or other characteristics.

 Child Rights and Save the Children

 We are aware that many children, in India, are not able to access their basic rights.
-Formally established in India, in 2008, Save the Children has imbibed children’s rights at the core of its programmes, activities, and daily functioning, thus becoming India’s leading independent child rights NGO.
+Formally established in India, in 2008, Save the Children has imbibed children’s rights at the core of its programmes, activities, and daily functioning, thus becoming India’s leading independent child rights and child help foundation.
 Save the Children helps children exercise their rights; we anchor our programmes, advocacy, research and every undertaking so that every child is able to exercise his/her rights.

 - On-ground Activation

 - Policy Influence

 - Health and Nutrition

 - Emergency Relief

 - Through Temporary Learning Centres, Mobile Learning Centres, Distribution of Education Kits, Collaboration with local communities to form Children Groups and School Management Committees, Counseling Parents from Economically Weaker Sections, Training teachers to use child-friendly and interactive teaching-learning methods, and more.